robertwenner/comics/doc/outputs.md

   put a `/` for an absolute path in, which would work on a web server, but not when just looking at a local folder.

+* `last_modified`: last modification date of the pages that have the current tag, in ISO 8601 format.

 A simple tags page could look like this:

 ```html